 Check whether your provider includes this cost in the final bill and whether it is refundable if you’re unsatisfied with your current model.

-Even if you’re choosing among a selection of the best cheap hearing aids, you should always avoid compromising on quality and longevity.
-Check whether your chosen hearing aid can be increased in power so that you can adjust to changes in your hearing.
+Even if you're choosing among a selection of the best cheap hearing aids, you should always avoid compromising on quality and longevity.
+Excellent choices that combine durability with advanced technology can ensure your hearing aid purchase is a smart investment, offering additional benefits like an extended warranty.

 On average, hearing aids have a shelf life of between three and seven years.
 If you take good care of your hearing aid and invest in a model that’s recognized as one of the best hearing aids, you may not have to replace or repair it every often.